Silencers 101

 Get to Know the Types of Suppressors

-Types of Suppressors by Use Case/Host Gun
+Types of Suppressors by Host Gun

 Broadly speaking there are four different types of suppressors based on use and the guns they’re mounted on.
 They are as follows:

-• Rimfire: Rimfire suppressors are some of the most affordable suppressors on the market because it is fairly easy to make a suppressor for the low power and low-pressure rimfire rounds currently in use.
+Rimfire suppressors are some of the most affordable suppressors on the market because it is fairly easy to make a suppressor for the low power and low-pressure rimfire rounds currently in use.
 Typically designed to effectively suppress .22 and .17 magnums and smaller, these suppressors really should only be used for rimfire guns due to their smaller size and weaker construction than suppressors for centerfire rounds.
-While they are typically cheaper, the tradeoff is that you can only use them on your rimfire guns.

 The first Maxim Suppressor used a carefully crafted series of baffles to contain gasses until they cooled off enough to be quieter.
 It did that by making muzzle gasses basically spin in a vortex before passing out of the silencer.
 The end result was that the gas was low enough pressure to eliminate much of the sound associated with gunfire.
 While suppressors then and now can do nothing about the supersonic crack of bullets traveling faster than sound, they can and do work rather well with silencing the report of muzzle gasses.

-Today there are basically two kinds of suppressors on the market: monocore and stacked baffles.
+For over a century various means to trap and contain gas have been tried, from simple stacks of sheet metal baffles to complexly machined single piece suppressor cores and even the use of various greases and oils!Today there are basically two kinds of suppressors on the market: monocore and stacked baffles.
 These come in a huge variety of form and function.
 Various historical types of suppressors like those using leather or Nomex wipes are almost completely out of production due to the fact that the ATF treats the disposable wipes the same as they do a completed suppressor (although a few remain on the market).

 Stacked Baffle Suppressors